Williamstown North

 An assessment of population growth drivers in Williamstown North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of Williamstown North is around 1,820.
-This reflects a growth of 198 people since the 2021 Census, which reported a population of 1,622.
-The increase is inferred from AreaSearch's estimation of the resident population at 1,675 in June 2024, based on ERP data released by the ABS and an additional 351 validated new addresses since the Census date.
-This results in a density ratio of 1,016 persons per square kilometer.
-Williamstown North's growth rate of 12.2% since the 2021 census exceeds both national (9.9%) and state averages, marking it as a growth leader.
+The population of Williamstown North is estimated at around 2,280 as of May 2026, reflecting an increase of 658 people since the 2021 Census.
+This growth represents a 40.6% rise from the previous population count of 1,622 people.
+The increase is inferred from AreaSearch's estimation of 2,269 residents following examination of ABS' latest ERP data release in June 2025 and an additional 358 validated new addresses since the Census date.
+This results in a population density ratio of 1,273 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Williamstown North's growth rate exceeded that of its SA3 area (6.8%) and the state, making it a growth leader in the region.
 Overseas migration contributed approximately 91.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population